A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 </div>

 - The coefficient of the variable **delivery_days** is coef = 0.0319, which is positive.
 This means that an increase in delivery days is associated with an increase in the probability that the dependent variable is "negative review".
-The p-value of 0.000 indicates that this influence is statistically significant.The odds ratio of 1.032 indicates that each additional delivery day increases the odds of a negative review by 3.2%, holding all other factors constant. +10 days → ~32% higher odds. +30 → ~96% higher odds.
-Figure 1 and 3 help suppor this.
+The p-value of 0.000 indicates that this influence is statistically significant.
+The odds ratio of 1.032 indicates that each additional delivery day increases the odds of a negative review by 3.2%, holding all other factors constant. +10 days → ~32% higher odds. +30 → ~96% higher odds.
+Figure 1 and 3 help support this.

 - The coefficient of the variable **freight_value** is coef = 0.0004, which is just slightly positive.
 This means that an increase in freight value is associated with a small increase in the probability that the dependent variable is "negative review".
-However the p-value of 0.159 indicates that this influence is not statistically significant.
-The odds ratio of 1.000405 indicates that each additional $1 in shipping cost increases the odds of a negative review by 0.0405% holding all other factors constant. +$50 → ~2% higher odds. +$100 → ~4% higher odds.
+However, the p-value of 0.159 indicates that this influence is not statistically significant.
+The odds ratio of 1.000405 indicates that each additional $1 in shipping cost increases the odds of a negative review by 0.0405%, holding all other factors constant. +$50 → ~2% higher odds. +$100 → ~4% higher odds.
 Shipping cost matters, but far less than delivery time.

 - The coefficient of the variable **order_value** is coef = 0.0002, which is just slightly positive.
 This means that an increase in order value is associated with a small increase in the probability that the dependent variable is "negative review".
 The p-value of 0.000 indicates that this influence is statistically significant.
 The odds ratio of 1.000158 indicates that each additional $1 in order value increases the odds of a negative review by 0.0158% holding all other factors constant. +$100 → ~1.6% higher odds. +$300 → ~4.8% higher odds.
 Indicates higher expectations for expensive orders.